HCL-TECH-SOFTWARE/sample-angular-script-application/README.md

 ### Configure

 HCL Digital Experience
 * Set (or create) both the `dynamic.parameter.tag.enabled` and the `renderingplugin.shortform.enabled` [resource environment provider](https://help.hcltechsw.com/digital-experience/8.5/admin-system/adsetcfg.html) values of the `WCM WCMConfigService` service to `false` in the HCL Digital Experience Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets.
+Starting with CF201 a configuration task can be used instead - for details see: [here]{https://help.hcltechsw.com/digital-experience/8.5/script-portlet/script_app_improvements.html?hl=react#script_app_improvements__section_mhm_pzw_3sb}

 Make sure to restart the `WebSphere_Portal` server after these updates.
 Click [here](https://help.hcltechsw.com/digital-experience/8.5/wcm/wcm_tags_behavior.html) for more information on these settings.
 * The Angular router requires the `HTML` `base` tag to be present on the page.
 Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`.
 The XML script to do this can be found [here](https://help.hcltechsw.com/digital-experience/8.5/wcm/prevent_friendly_url_redirects.html), and can be imported using the [Administration portlet](https://help.hcltechsw.com/digital-experience/8.5/admin-system/adxmltsk_portlets_imp.html).

 ### Develop